-All potential applicants must submit an official high school transcript from an accredited high school, official GED, and/or Home Study certificate or transcript.
-An applicant's Home Study certificate or transcript must be from a Home Study program that is equivalent to high school level and recognized by the applicant's home state, and be beyond the age of compulsory attendance in that state.
+Step 4: All potential applicants must submit an official high school transcript from an accredited high school and/or official GED.
 Applicants who are unable to meet the requirement of having graduated from an accredited high school within the United States must provide a GED to satisfy this step.
 Potential applicants from foreign, non-English speaking countries must provide a translated and certified document that is the equivalent of a U.S. high school diploma in order to satisfy this step (Please see Step 5).